Khloud-azeem/Khloud-azeem/README.md

 - ⚡ I'm a Biomedical engineer and I love coding.
 - 🔭 Intrested in Software development.
-- 🌱 I'm currently learning Flutter.
+- 🌱 I'm currently learning Flutter and node.js.
 - 📫 How to reach me: khloud.azeem122@gmail.com

 ## 📝 Resume